How To Level a Camper

 About Contributor

-Getting comfortable in a campground is much easier when you know how to level your RV right the first time.
-No one wants to stumble around their motorhome or Happier Camper, sleep off-kilter, or catch a swinging door to the face.
+Getting comfortable in a campground is much easier when you know how to level a camper correctly the first time.
+Nobody wants to stumble around their RV, sleep off-kilter, or catch damage from a swinging entry door.

-In addition to helping you get a good night’s sleep, some appliances like a propane refrigerator may not function if your RV isn’t properly level.
-So in this simple guide to leveling your RV, you’ll learn how to level your RV manually and with an auto-leveling system (if your RV is equipped).
+In addition to sleeping well when camping, appliances like refrigerators may not function if your RV isn’t adequately level.
+So, in this simple guide to leveling your RV, you’ll learn how to level your camper manually and with an automatic leveling system (if your RV is equipped).

 Then you’ll be ready to kick off a relaxing camping trip!